cjluther26/cjl-de-zoomcamp/03-data-warehouse/homework/homework.md

 # BigQuery Set-Up

-Create an external table using the Yellow Taxi Trip Records. </br>
+I first ran the provided Python script (`load_yellow_taxi_data.py.py`) in my Terminal.
+Before doing this, I added my Google Cloud Service Account to the following (local) path: `/Users/cjlut/.gcp/`.
+Making some modifications to the provided script, I ran the following command in Terminal (after `cd`-ing into the working directory): `python get_taxi_data.py`.
+This added the 6 parquet files to my GCS bucket, `kestra-de-zoomcamp-bucket-cjl`.

+From there, I was able to continue, by first...

-Create a (regular/materialized) table in BQ using the Yellow Taxi Trip Records (do not partition or cluster this table). </br>
+...Create a (regular/materialized) table in BQ using the Yellow Taxi Trip Records (do not partition or cluster this table). </br>
 > ```
 > CREATE OR REPLACE EXTERNAL TABLE `kestra-sandbox-450014.nytaxi.external_yellow_tripdata_hw`
 > OPTIONS (